 With no rehearsals, gigs or studio sessions right now, NYJO has been using the lockdown period to provide professional development opportunities for our young professionals.

 For the last month, Head of Professional Development, Roger Wilson, has introduced a range of industry experts to members of our Jazz Orchestra and Jazz Exchange.
-Whether it’s marketing, promotion, tax or funding, each speaker brings a unique set of insights and experiences ideally suited for contemporary musicians at the onset of their careers.
+Whether it’s marketing, promotion, tax or funding, each speaker brings a unique set of insights and experiences ideally suited for contemporary musicians at the onset of their career.

 Do you think writing for an instrument has an influence on a musician’s relationship with it?

 Yes absolutely.
 When you write for an instrument you approach it in a different way than solely from a players perspective.
 On top of knowing the basic elements of the instrument – range, transposition, sound, clef etc, having a good understanding of the more subtle characteristics and the role/place of an instrument in an orchestra or band is fundamental.